bigquantum/Anisotropic_cardiac_tissue-3D/README.md

 - Dr. Shahriar Iravanian

 ## Software general decription
-This software allows you to solve the Fenton-Karma (FK) model with a diffusive coupuling in a 3D domain with a constant rotating conducting anisotropy.
-The software allows for input/output files and real time graphycs for user interactivity.
+This software allows you to solve the Fenton-Karma (FK) model with a diffusive coupling in a 3D domain with a constant rotating conducting anisotropy.
+The software allows for input/output files and real time graphics for user interactivity.
 Additional features such as chirality selection, window snapshots, filament tracking, among others are available.

 ## Software requirements
 - CUDA v7 or higher